-(a) To determine whether the contract meets the threshold in FAR 22.805(a), include the value of the basic contract plus priced options.
+(a) To determine whether the contract meets the threshold in FAR 22.805(a), contracting officers shall include the value of the basic contract plus priced options.
 A contract modification exercising a priced option is not a contract award under FAR 22.805(a)(1)(ii) and does not require a preaward clearance.